antmar0417/Tailwind/README.md

 5.  **Extra**: Try to make the image 1/2 of the screen if the screen is smaller than 1280px.

-6.  **Extra**: Try to hide the image when the screen size is smaller than 1024px.
+6.  **Extra**: Hide the image when the screen size is smaller than 1024px.

+7.  **Extra**: Try to convert your project or whatever project you want from CSS to Tailwind.
+I recommend picking one of your earlier school projects.